bcaluneo/Screenshot/readme.md

 # Screenshot

 A barebones alternative to Windows Snip & Sketch.
+Press Control + ~ to activate.
+Press escape after activation to quit.
+Because this program was intended to be run in the background there's no user interface outside of selecting which part of the print screen you want to snip.

 ## Building